Glioblastoma Survival Signaling Lab

 Research Overview

-Our laboratory aims to understand how cancer signaling molecules and pathways regulate the pro-tumorigenic characteristics of glioblastoma, the most aggressive and lethal brain tumour in adults.
+Our laboratory aims to understand how cancer signalling molecules and pathways regulate the pro-tumorigenic characteristics of glioblastoma, the most aggressive and lethal brain tumour in adults.
 Along with being highly proliferative and invasive, glioblastoma cells are also capable of surviving in sub-optimal conditions such as nutrient and oxygen-poor environments.
-However, the exact signaling pathways used by glioblastoma cells to tolerate and survive these sub-optimal conditions are not completely known.
-Recently, our lab has begun to elucidate the signaling pathways that promote cell survival when cells are in low nutrient or oxygen conditions.
+However, the exact signalling pathways used by glioblastoma cells to tolerate and survive these sub-optimal conditions are not completely known.
+Recently, our lab has begun to elucidate the signalling pathways that promote cell survival when cells are in low nutrient or oxygen conditions.
 Specifically, we have identified a novel growth factor and cytokine-dependent mechanism that promotes glioblastoma survival.
-Using primary patient-derived glioblastoma cells; we have uncovered a novel signaling network involving the activation of the glutamine metabolic pathway under glucose-starved conditions.
-This glutamine metabolic pathway protects glioblastoma cells from cell death by inhibiting endoplasmic reticulum stress mediated apoptosis thereby providing glioblastoma cells with a survival advantage over cells that do not utilise this novel signaling cascade.
+Using primary patient-derived glioblastoma cells; we have uncovered a novel signalling network involving the activation of the glutamine metabolic pathway under glucose-starved conditions.
+This glutamine metabolic pathway protects glioblastoma cells from cell death by inhibiting endoplasmic reticulum stress mediated apoptosis thereby providing glioblastoma cells with a survival advantage over cells that do not utilise this novel signalling cascade.

 Importantly, these discoveries provide rationale for targeting the glutamine metabolic pathway as a therapeutic approach in glioblastoma.
 Our current research will expand on these findings with our over-arching hypothesis that glioblastoma cells drive enhanced glutamine metabolism leading to reduced ER stress, reduced ER-mitochondrial interaction, reduced mitochondrial Ca2+ uptake and increased glioblastoma cell survival.